SQL Server Compact

-Microsoft SQL Server Compact (EOL, See SQL Express) (SQL CE) is a compact relational database produced by Microsoft for applications that run on mobile devices and desktops.
+Microsoft SQL Server Compact (SQL CE) is a discontinued relational database produced by Microsoft for applications that run on mobile devices and desktops.
 Prior to the introduction of the desktop platform, it was known as SQL Server for Windows CE and SQL Server Mobile Edition.

 It includes both 32-bit and 64-bit native support.
 SQL CE targets occasionally connected applications and applications with an embedded database.
 It is free to download and redistribute.
 An ODBC driver for SQL CE does not exist, nor is one planned.
 Native applications may use SQL CE via OLE DB.

-The latest, and last, release is the SQL Server Compact 4.0.
+The latest, and last, release is SQL Server Compact 4.0.
 In February 2013 SQL Server Compact Edition had been deprecated; no new versions or updates are planned, although Microsoft continued to support the product until July 2021.

 Overview

 SQL Server Compact shares a common API with the other Microsoft SQL Server editions.
 It also includes ADO.NET providers for data access using ADO.NET APIs, and built-in synchronization capabilities, as well as support for LINQ and Entity Framework.
 Future releases will unify the synchronization capabilities with Microsoft Synchronization Services.
 Unlike other editions of Microsoft SQL Server, SQL CE runs in-process with the application which is hosting it.
 It has a disk footprint of less than 2 MB and a memory footprint of approximately 5 MB.
 SQL CE is optimized for an architecture where all applications share the same memory pool.

 Windows Store apps for Windows 8 cannot use SQL Server Compact edition, or any other edition of SQL Server.